|What Is Probate?||What Are The Estate’s Obligations To Estate Creditors?

-Probate administration only applies to probate assets.
-Probate assets are those assets that the decedent owned in his or her sole name at death, or that were owned by the decedent and one or more co-owners and lacked a provision for automatic succession of ownership at death.
+Probate administration applies only to probate assets.
+Probate assets are those assets that were owned in the decedent’s sole name at death, or that were owned by the decedent and one or more co-owners and lacked a provision for automatic succession of ownership at death.

 This list is not exclusive, but is intended to be illustrative.